Sign-on and sign-off

-A sign-on (or start-up in Commonwealth countries except Canada) is the beginning of operations for a radio or television station, generally at the start of each day.
-It is the opposite of a sign-off (or closedown in Commonwealth countries except Canada), which is the sequence of operations involved when a radio or television station shuts down its transmitters and goes off the air for a predetermined period; generally, this occurs during the overnight hours although a broadcaster's digital specialty or sub-channels may sign-on and sign-off at significantly different times than its main channels.
+A sign-on (or start-up in Commonwealth countries except Canada and Australia) is the beginning of operations for a radio or television station, generally at the start of each day.
+It is the opposite of a sign-off (or closedown in Commonwealth countries except Canada and Australia), which is the sequence of operations involved when a radio or television station shuts down its transmitters and goes off the air for a predetermined period; generally, this occurs during the overnight hours although a broadcaster's digital specialty or sub-channels may sign-on and sign-off at significantly different times than its main channels.

 Like other television programming, sign-on and sign-off sequences can be initiated by a broadcast automation system, and automatic transmission systems can turn the carrier signal and transmitter on/off by remote control.
 (Note: Conversely, broadcast automation has greatly reduced the number of sign-offs, as the local operator can hand off control to a commonly-owned regional station and leave their automated systems to run graveyard slot infomercials or pass unedited network feeds through with little more than a pause for automated station identification.
 A few may even use "we're always on" as a selling point, although it is becoming the rule rather than the exception.)

 Sign-on and sign-off sequences have become less common due to the increasing prevalence of 24/7 broadcasting.
 However, some national broadcasters continue the practice; particularly those in countries with limited broadcast coverage.
 Stations may also sometimes close for transmitter maintenance, or to allow another station to broadcast on the same channel space.
-(Note: An example of this is the United Kingdom's BBC Four/CBeebies and the Czech Republic's ČT art/ČT Déčko.)
+(Note: Examples of this include the United Kingdom's BBC Four/CBeebies, Hungary's M2/M2 Petőfi, and the Czech Republic's ČT art/ČT Déčko.)

 Sign-on/start-up

 Sign-ons, like sign-offs, vary from country to country, from station to station, and from time to time; however, most follow a similar general pattern.
 It is common for sign-ons to be followed by a network's early morning newscast, or their morning or breakfast show.

-Some broadcasters that have ceased signing on and signing off in favour of 24-hour broadcasting may perform a sign-on sequence at a certain time in the morning (usually between 4:00 and 7:00 a.m.) as a formality to signify the start of its operating day (in the United States, the broadcast logging day begins at 6:00 a.m. local time).
+Some broadcasters that have ceased signing on and signing off in favour of 24-hour broadcasting may perform a sign-on sequence at a certain time in the morning (usually between 4 and 7 a.m.) as a formality to signify the start of its operating day (in the United States, the broadcast logging day begins at 6 a.m. local time).
 These may be the switchover from network-provided overnight programming to the early morning newscast, which is the first live program of the day.